-FIS spends $35B on Worldpay as digital payments surge
+From dollars to bytes: Digital payment tech companies merge

-CINCINNATI (AP) — Fidelity National Information Services is buying Worldpay for about $35 billion as financial transactions increasingly move online.
+Fidelity National Information Services is buying Worldpay for about $35 billion to combine forces as financial transactions increasingly move online.

-The online payment industry has been consolidating as companies attempt to scale up to better handle transactions globally.
+The payment service industry works behind the scenes to help complete the process for purchases.
+It was a simpler exercise when those transactions took place in person with a swipe of a card.
+But transactions have largely moved online and grown in complexity, forcing those background players to deal with multiple currencies, various forms of payment and more at lightning speed.
+The industry also faces a growing base of startup competitors.

-Worldpay, a British company, was acquired for more than $10 billion less than two years ago by Vantiv, based in Cincinnati, Ohio.
-That combined company is what FIS said it would acquire Monday.
+Fidelity, or FIS as it is known, is a more traditional payment service provider, supporting more staid practices such as banks transactions.
+Worldpay is the “crown jewel” of the e-commerce niche, said Instinet analysts Dan Dolev and Conan Leon.
+It has grown quickly as the companies that it services have grown, and that makes it an attractive acquisition target.

 Worldpay processes more than 40 billion transactions a year and supports more than 300 payment types across more than 120 currencies.
+Combined, Worldpay and FIS would have had 2018 revenue of $12.3 billion.
+The deal represents the biggest acquisition for FIS since it spent more than $5 billion for SunGard in 2015.

 Most Read Business Stories